 Curious about the level of intimacy in your relationship?
 You might have heard of the fear of intimacy scale.

 The fear of intimacy scale is a 35-question test designed by professional psychologists to test the fear of intimacy in a relationship and show people the scale or “level” of their fear of intimacy.
 It has helped researchers come to a better understanding of the causes and symptoms of the fear of intimacy, as well as helping patients address their own intimacy problems.

 You can find the test online if you are curious about taking it.
 However, it’s important to remember that this scale was developed in the early ’90s and doesn’t account for modern relationships' dimensions.
 You should also remember that, while self-administered tests can help you to understand your feelings, it is impossible to diagnose yourself from a mental health standpoint.

-If you want to professionally address your fear of intimacy, the best thing you can do is talk to a licensed therapist, either online or in person.
+If you want to professionally address your fear of intimacy, consider talking with a licensed therapist, either online or in person.

 Why We Need Intimacy

 So, why is it so important to overcome our fears and establish intimate connections?

 Research suggests that intimacy is beneficial to your mental and physical health.
 Intimacy doesn’t just feel good — it’s good for you.
 Strong, healthy, intimate relationships and friendships can help to boost self-confidence, provide support and stability through difficult times, and improve your overall wellbeing.
 People who fear intimacy ultimately may have a harder time building personal and professional relationships.

 Considering all that, a fear of intimacy isn’t something to be taken lightly.
 We all need intimate connections in our life, in one form or another and intimacy issues can be harmful in the long run.